CNN cited the American Immigration Council's recent report ...

 The Washington, D.C. federal court promptly dismissed Sheriff Arpaio’s lawsuit.
 That decision was upheld unanimously by a three-judge panel of the D.C.
 Circuit Court of Appeals on August 14, 2015.
 Sheriff Arpaio asked the Supreme Court to review the case, but on January 19, 2016, the Supreme Court denied that request.

 At the center of these cases is a policy dispute—Texas, 25 other states, and an Arizona sheriff disagree with the President’s policy on how the immigration agencies should use their limited enforcement resources.
-These cases are more political diatribe than legal argument, and are unlikely to succeed in the long run.
-Understanding the procedural steps and the nature of the arguments helps to put the cases in perspective.
+These cases are more political diatribe than legal argument, and many previous Administrations have used their executive authority in similar ways.
+Understanding the procedural steps and the nature of the arguments helps to Texas v U.S. in perspective.

 On February 16, 2015, Brownsville, Texas federal judge Andrew Hanen, of the U.S. District Court for the Southern District of Texas, temporarily enjoined DAPA and the planned expansion of DACA pending a higher court’s contrary order or a trial on the merits.
 Highlights of the court’s reasoning include: